Frankie Policelli

-Frankie Andrew Policelli (born April 11, 2000) is an American professional basketball player who plays for the Valmiera Glass VIA of the Latvian-Estonian Basketball League.
+Frankie Andrew Policelli (born April 11, 2000) is an American professional basketball player who plays for the Cheshire Phoenix of the Super League Basketball (SLB).
 He spent the majority of his college basketball career with the Stony Brook Seawolves, also playing a year for the Dayton Flyers and Charleston Cougars.

 Early life

 Policelli grew up in New Hartford, New York with his parents Angie and Frank.
 His father Frank is an attorney in Utica.

 Policelli began his high school career at New Hartford Senior High School, playing for head coach John Randall.
 He averaged 13.5 points per game as a freshman and 20.3 as a sophomore.
 However, after averaging 28.1 points, his junior season was cut short in January after requiring season-ending knee surgery.
 He was ranked among the nation's top 100 juniors by HoopSeen.

 For his senior year, he transferred to Long Island Lutheran High School in Brookville, New York.
 Policelli said, "I felt like if I stayed in New Hartford, it would have been more like last year.
 I would play hard sometimes when I needed to and other times I would do what I want.
 If I went to a harder school, physically...
 I'd have to play my hardest every single minute."
 He was named a USA Today second-team All-New York selection and Mr. New York State Basketball finalist.

 As a three-star recruit, Policelli made official visits to Dayton, George Washington and Stony Brook.
 247Sports ranked him as the seventh-best overall recruit in New York and the 63rd-best small forward in the country.
 On April 23, 2018, Policelli officially committed to Dayton.